sensu-plugins/sensu-plugins-process-checks/README.md

 ## Usage

 Check if an arbitrary process seems to be running or not.
-Our arbitrary process in this example is called `rotgut`.
+Our arbitrary process in this example is called `gutrot`.
 Usage of `check-process.rb` would look something similar to the following:

     $ /opt/sensu/embedded/bin/ruby /opt/sensu/embedded/bin/check-process.rb -p gutrot